Faculty & Staff

 Loury enjoys spending time with his wife, April, and their two sons, Tanner and Deklan.
 He also loves to golf, disc golf, and snowmobile in his free time.

 B.S.—Walla Walla University—2011

 Anthony graduated from WWU with a Bachelor's Degree in Aviation Technology.
-He has flown around the Northwest, Colorado, California, and Alaska and enjoys adventuring out and discovering new places.
-His motto back when building flight time was to "never go to the same airport twice."
-An adventurous spirit led him to get Seaplane training from Kenmore Air Harbor located on the north end of Lake Washington.
-He returns to Walla Walla from Kotzebue, AK where he works as a line pilot for Northwestern Aviation Air Taxi service, which specializes in on demand off airport operations.
+He has flown around the Pacific Northwest, Colorado, California, and Alaska and enjoys adventuring, discovering new places, and flying unique airplanes.
+Anthony has a passion for "non typical" aviation including tailwheel aircraft, off airport and special use flying, and sea plane operations.
+Anthony completed seaplane training with Kenmore Air Harbor and enjoys flying floats in Alaska.
+He returns to Walla Walla from Kotzebue, AK where he works seasonally as a pilot for Northwestern Aviation Air Taxi service, which specializes in off airport and float plane operations.

-In his free time, Anthony likes graphic design, carpentry, and golfing.
+In his free time, Anthony likes remote control quad-copters and airplanes, graphic design, carpentry, and golfing.

 Director of Aircraft Maintenance

 Kerry Straub graduated from WWU with a B.S. in Aviation Technology, then went to Everett, Washington where he earned his Airframe and Powerplant certificates.
 He worked as a professional seaplane pilot and aircraft mechanic at Kenmore Air in Seattle, then moved to Fairbanks, Alaska for a few years to work for Everts Air.
 Following a season in Southern California, where Maximum Integrity Air employed him as a flight instructor and aircraft maintenance technician, he returned to Seattle area and opened his own flight school, First Air Flight.
 During the five years Kerry managed the small business, he accumulated valuable experience in a wide variety of aircraft while working with a diversity of people.